"Do Something great! Make things better."

 Despite the odds, and ignoring the advice of friends and family, the two forged ahead with optimism and perhaps just the right amount of naiveté.
 And so Sibú Chocolate was born.
-The mantra: the chocolate had to be organic, it had to be made start-to-finish in Costa Rica, but most importantly, it had to be good enough to stand up to best chocolates in the world.
+The goal: the chocolate had to be organic, it had to be made start-to-finish in Costa Rica, but most importantly, it had to be good enough to stand up to best chocolates in the world.
 If not, then why bother?

 Upon returning to Costa Rica their quest began for the country’s finest cacao beans.
 While flavor and aroma were of utmost concern, the beans also had to be organically produced to adhere to their vision.
-They travelled to remote villages and wild lands on both coasts trying cacao and meeting with growers.
+They travelled undaunted to remote villages and wild lands on both coasts trying cacao and meeting with growers.
 And then, Eureka!
 On a family-owned organic plantation on Costa Rica’s Atlantic slope, they found fine cacao flourishing under the protective fronds of Laurel and plantain.
 The farmers were expertly fermenting, drying and roasting the beans onsite.

 Julio and George’s next step would bring them back from the field and into the kitchen.
 With big ideas but just a marble slab donated by a friend for tempering, the two went to work.

 Inspired by the idea of pairing unusual flavors, George started playing with herbs and spices and tropical fruit to make the first bonbons with surprisingly delicious results.
 These recipes included lime and coriander white chocolate truffles and ginger coconut milk caramels covered in dark chocolate.
-Inspiration also came from the fresh ingredients that were available, as well as from historic records about chocolate written at the time of the Conquest.
+Inspiration came from the fresh ingredients that were available, as well as from historic records about chocolate written at the time of the Conquest.

 As Creative Director, Julio also began applying native pre-Columbian patterns to decorate George’s creations.
 Every chocolate, they thought, should tell a story both in flavor and design.
 Today, those first signature bonbons have expanded to a line of 16 flavors, from passion fruit ganache in dark chocolate to lavender and honey truffles.